How to add Jolt JNI to an existing project

 HelloJoltJni

-HelloJoltJni is a complete console application (no graphics) that serves as a starting point for using Jolt JNI.
+HelloJoltJni is a complete console app (no graphics) that serves as a starting point for using Jolt JNI.

 It illustrates: